IHE/RAD.IRA/input/pagecontent/rad-x10.md

 ### 2:3.X10.1 Scope

-This transaction is used to send error events to all subscribers that subscribed to the events.
+This transaction is used to derive error events and send to all subscribers that subscribed to the events.

 ### 2:3.X10.2 Actors Roles